 Skip to Content

-The Clarizen update activity available within the Clarizen Connector allows you to update existing data in a connected Clarizen instance using Jitterbit.
+The Clarizen update activity available within the Clarizen connector allows you to update existing data in a connected Clarizen instance using Jitterbit.

 Note

 Before you set up a Clarizen update operation, you will need to have a Clarizen endpoint defined.
-For more information on creating an endpoint, see Clarizen Connector Endpoint.
+For more information on creating an endpoint, see Clarizen connector endpoint.

 This page describes how to update existing Clarizen data using an example of updating an existing task in Clarizen from source data provided in an XML file through Jitterbit.